 IMAGINE THE IMPACT OF JUST A

-Then make space for 90-120 min. of flow every day (or one full day every week).
+Then make space for 90 min. of flow every day (or could be a half day every week).
 Time for the team to dive into the intractable problems, do analysis, detect patterns, work through disagreement, and sense solutions.
 That means: no text, no mail, no meetings, no interruptions!
 Everyone on airplane mode!
 Really!!! (every interruption costs the response time plus 15 min. before you are back in flow).

 As the leader your job is to create such spaces through good planning, pitching it to the powers that be, and being fierce about follow through.
 Feels risky?
 Good, risk is a great flow trigger.